-An introductory course into the world of electronic spreadsheets.
-Students will learn the fundamental concepts of developing an electronic spreadsheet, and the uses of them in today's business community.
+An introductory course into electronic spreadsheets.
+Students will learn the fundamental concepts of developing an electronic spreadsheet using Microsoft Excel, and its use in today's business community.
 Basic spreadsheet functions and commands are covered.
-Course may be repeated when software is different, but only two credits may count for graduation.
-CIS 155♦ and CIS 161♦ prepare the student for MOUS Excel Core and Expert Certification Exams.
+CIS 155♦ and CIS 161 prepare the student for Microsoft Excel Certification Exam. (formerly Introduction to Electronic Spreadsheets)